Introducing our new bioinformatics protocols

 Continue by adding an input file format.
 Click the icon of the step and choose an INPUT file in the left menu.

-Modifying steps of a pipeline
+Modifying steps of a protocol

 Analytical steps will automatically display branches if possible.
 You can manage connection with previous or next steps with the “CONNECTION” menu on the left:

-Sharing a pipeline
+Sharing a protocol

 After naming your project, you can choose to make it private (default) or public.